• Home

 Can I make this without caramel?

-You could also go caramel-only and skip the hot fudge for a lighter version.
-The ratio of sauce to cool whip changes slightly so don’t be afraid to add a little more of whichever sauce you’re using.
+Of course.
+Hot fudge is a perfectly viable option for an ice cream sandwich cake — it’s richer and more chocolate-y.
+You can also go for a lighter option and skip the hot fudge with a caramel-only version.
+The ratio of sauce to cool whip changes a little so feel free to add a little more of whatever sauce you’re using.

 Does this work with sugar-free or light toppings?